Best Times to Visit San Antonio, USA

 VIA Metropolitan Transit (Buses)

-San Antonio's primary public bus system, VIA, connects most of the city and is a budget-friendly way to get around, especially if you're not staying directly on the River Walk.
-Routes like the 100 (Airport Express) and the 550 (to SeaWorld) are popular with visitors.
+San Antonio's primary public bus system, VIA, covers a wide area of the city and is a budget-friendly way to get around, especially for reaching neighborhoods outside the immediate downtown core.
+Routes like the 7 and 11 are useful for accessing popular spots like the Pearl and the Riverwalk.

-San Antonio River Walk 'Paseo del Rio' Boats
+San Antonio River Walk Boats (Paseo del Rio Boats)

-Uber and Lyft are widely available throughout San Antonio and offer convenient door-to-door service, especially for areas not well-served by public transit or for late-night travel.
-They are a good option for groups or when time is of the essence.
+Uber and Lyft are widely available in San Antonio and offer convenient door-to-door service, especially for trips to and from the airport or when traveling with groups or luggage.
+They are a good option when public transit routes are inconvenient or when time is of the essence.

 Taxis